algorgeous/Assistant-Samo-Trace-Me/Ktbs_bib_php/README.md

 ##### setFilterParameter($after,$before,$otypes)
 This method is used to set the filter parameter which are :

-  – $after and $before are to dates ( strings or int ) if you want to filter the trace between two dates.
+ - *$after* and *$before* are to dates ( strings or int ) if you want to filter the trace between two dates.

-  - $otypes is an array which contains the obsels types you want to keep them on the computed trace.
+ - *$otypes* is an array which contains the obsels types you want to keep them on the computed trace.

-*Use :
+*Use* :

-if you want only a filter using $otypes you have to call the method like this : setFilterParameter(null,null,$otypes);
-in fact if there are an argument you don't want to uses, put it at null.*
+*if you want only a filter using $otypes you have to call the method like this : setFilterParameter(null,null,$otypes); in fact if there are an argument you don't want to uses, put it at null.*

 ##### filter()
 This method is used after using config() and setFilterParameter() to configure the filter